 Message: stay in my sweet prison.

-The sweet seed, protected by the rough peel, is the symbol of a delicate feeling that is struggling to declare itself: the most precious and secret part of the heart, which is kept in store for the right person.
+The sweet seed, protected by the rough peel, is the symbol of a delicate feeling that is struggling to declare itself: the heart’s most precious and secret part, which is kept in store for the right person.

 In Israel, the almond tree was the first tree to bloom in the spring, so it took on the meaning of renewal and positive change.